TrevorPilley/phone-number-parser/README.md

 ## Country support

-The library currently supports parsing phone numbers for the following countries and although best endeavours are made to adhere to published telephone numbering plans, depending on the accessibility of data there may be descepencies.
+The library currently supports parsing phone numbers for the following countries and although best endeavours are made to adhere to published telephone numbering plans, depending on the accessibility of data there may be discrepancies.
 If you happen to find any, please raise a bug.

 Country        | ISO 3166 Code | Calling Code | Trunk Prefix | Geographic | Mobile | Mobile<br/>(Data Only) | Mobile<br/>(Pager) | Mobile<br/>(Virtual) | Non-Geographic | Non-Geographic<br/>(Freephone)| Non-Geographic<br/>(Premium Rate)
 ---            | ---           | ---          | ---          | :-:        | :-:    | :-:                    | :-:                | :-:                  | :-:            | :-:                           | :-: